grro/pi_dht_webthing/README.md

 # pi_dht_webthing
 A web connected humidity and temperature sensor

-This project provides a [webthing API](https://iot.mozilla.org/wot/) to a DHT11 or DHT22 humidity and temperature sensor running on a Rasperry Pi.
+This project provides a [webthing API](https://iot.mozilla.org/wot/) to a DHT11 or DHT22 humidity and temperature sensor running on a Raspberry Pi.
+As a webthing, the DHT sensor can be discovered and used by home automation systems supporting the webthing API.

-By doing this a http endpoint is provided which supports reading the humidity and temperature sensor values via http.
+By providing the webthing API an http endpoint is exposed which supports reading the humidity and temperature sensor values via http.
 E.g.
 ```
 # webthing has been started on host 192.168.0.23